 Brisbane Metropolitan Transport Management Centre

-You can get traffic information by:
+You can get traffic and travel information by:

 - phoning 13 19 40 Traffic Report Line